CXWorld/CapFrameX/README.md

 At the bottom you can see the distribution of the refresh times and beside it another pie chart which shows the number of dropped frames.

 Tab "Approximated input lag"
 Using various data from PresentMon, we can give a fairly accurate approximation on the input lag.
 Note, that this doesn't include the additional latency from your mouse/keyboard or your monitor.
+For that we've included a box where you can type in an offset based on your hardware.
+We've chosen 10ms as the default.
 This input lag is shown in the graph and in the distribution below as well as a small bar chart for the average and pecentile values.

 ## Export options (context menu)